keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

 ## Restart an Application Deployment

-During the deployment of a `KeptnApp`, it might be that the deployment fails due to an unsuccessful pre-deployment evaluation or pre-deployment check.
+During the deployment of a `KeptnApp`, it might be that the deployment fails due to an unsuccessful pre-deployment evaluation or pre-deployment task.
 This could happen because of, e.g., a misconfigured target value of a `KeptnEvaluationDefinition`, or a wrong URL being checked in a pre deployment check.

 To retry a `KeptnApp` deployment without incrementing the version of the `KeptnApp`, we introduced the concept of **revisions** for a `KeptnAppVersion`.
 This means that